LachlanStone/SetupLinux.sh/README.md

 # SetupLinux.sh

-Linux Scipts I used to setup basic desktop applications
+Linux Scripts for setup of the basic desktop applications and remove all files that I will not use.